Colin-P-Adams/Colin-P-Adams.github.io/_posts/2025-09-04-graduate-student-resources.md

 exclude_from_archive: false
 ---

-This page brings together a variety of resources including books, presentations, etc. that have been helpful to me and that provide guidance for aspiring researchers in economics.
-I include them here both for my own reference and in the hope that they will be useful to others.
-I will continue to expand the list as I come across additional materials.
+This page compiles books, presentations, and other resources that I’ve found useful.
+It’s most relevant for reduced-form applied microeconomists and will continue to grow as I add new materials.

 Please let me know if any links are inactive so I can update or remove them.